 If your family is flying, look at the transportation between the airport and the resort.
 Then check out where the shopping, restaurants and activities are in relation to your lodging.
 You will probably need a vehicle for your trip.

 UBER and LYFT might use surge pricing at some resort areas or the service is limited.
-This is another one of my Top Tips to Pick a Family Friendly Ski Resort.
+This is another one of my Top Tips to Pick a Family-Friendly Ski Resort.

 I recommend renting a 4WD or AWD vehicle for your trip.
 Don’t skimp on the rental.
 Driving a typical 2WD rental car in the mountains is just too risky.
 I prefer to drive, so I don’t have to limit the luggage.
 I have an all-wheel drive SUV, plus I pack tire cables if the roads get snow-covered.

-Finally, check out the location of the ski resort’s parking lot if skiing for the day.
-I would prefer to park in front of the resort since I never grab everything I need in one trip.
-If a tram or shuttle is involved to get to the resort from the parking lot, I’m not impressed.
+Finally, check out the location of the ski resort’s parking lot if you are skiing for the day.
+I prefer to park in front of the resort since I never grab everything I need in one trip.

 Feeding a Family at a Ski Resort